leslie-huang/leslie-huang.github.io/05_software.md

 * I'm developing my work in R in another  <a href="https://github.com/leslie-huang/twitterNetworkGraphR">custom R library for scraping and visualizing n-degree networks</a>.

-### faRcSentiment:
+### faRcSentiment: sentiment analysis tools

-For my MA Thesis project, I wrote an R package of sentiment analysis tools for estimating, smoothing, and plotting.
+For my MA Thesis project, I wrote an R package of sentiment analysis tools for estimating, smoothing, and plotting sentiment extracted from texts related to the FARC--Colombia peace negotiations.
 The current version is narrowly tailored to my project; refactoring it to accept more general inputs is work still in progress.

 * Install it from GitHub <a href="https://github.com/leslie-huang/faRc-sentiment-analysis-library">here</a>.